 Building Transformative Global Leaders in Business and Construction

 Capitalizing on Wentworth’s strengths in STEM and the built environment, Wentworth's School of Management develops well-rounded students engaged in real-world, hands-on, interdisciplinary projects.
-The School of Management offers two distinct paths in Management and Construction Management and is home to undergraduate and graduate degrees, minors, and certificate programs in Construction Management, Project Management, Business Management, Facility Management, and Computer Information Systems.
+The School of Management offers distinct management pathways in both construction and business, and is home to undergraduate and graduate degrees, minors, and certificate programs in Construction Management, Project Management, Business Management, Facility Management, and Computer Information Systems.

 Classes are taught by renowned, expert faculty who are industry professionals, entrepreneurs, and leaders in numerous enterprises.
 The School of Management is redefining what it means to influence the next generation of managers by preparing students to become forward-thinking trailblazers, trained to apply classroom and hands-on knowledge to the fields of business and construction.
 Our students become impactful decision-makers, providing analytical insights for business, design, and construction while utilizing innovative emerging technologies.